 Happy Friday!

 In the real estate business, determining the market value of a property is one of the most important things we do.
-Interestingly enough, market value is not necessarily a mathematical formula.
-Rather, it is the price that a buyer is willing to pay that a seller is willing to accept.
+However, market value is not necessarily a mathematical formula but rather, it is the price that a buyer is willing to pay that a seller is willing to accept.

 - External characteristics.
 Curb appeal, exterior condition of the home, age of the home, lot size, and home style.